A Beginner’s Guide to Coffee Brewing Methods

 What is the best method for making coffee at home?

-How to brew coffee at home without a machine?
+How do you brew coffee at home without a machine?

-French press, pour-over, Aeropress, or cold brew are excellent machine-free options.
+French press, pour-over, AeroPress, and cold brew are all excellent machine-free options for brewing coffee at home.

 Where can I buy fresh coffee beans for home brewing?